|

 DOMITIANUS:

-Roman name derived from the family name Domitius, meaning
+From the Roman Latin family name Domitius, meaning

 "tamed."